dosipod/SrWiki/WLED-Custom-effects.md

 ## external variables and functions

 External variables and functions are WLED specific.
-Currently only the most basic are defined but more will be added along the way
+Currently only the most basic are defined but more will be added along the way.
+They can be found in wled.json:

 ![External functions](https://github.com/MoonModules/WLED-Effects/blob/master/Images/External%20functions.PNG?raw=true)

-Remarks
+Details:
 * ledcount: number of leds within(!) a segment
 * setpixelColor: currently the second parameter is color from palette!
 * leds: one or 2 dimensional array: One index for led strips and 2 indexes for panels.
 If the leds variable is used an implicit setPixels(leds) will be done each frame!